gitan12/Financial_Fraud_Detection/README.md

 y = sample_df['isFraud']
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)
 ```
+This process is a crucial step in machine learning workflows, ensuring that the model is trained on one portion of the data (X_train, y_train) and evaluated on a separate portion (X_test, y_test) to assess its performance and generalizability.

 ### Model Training and Hyperparameter Tuning
 #### Logistic Regression